spatie/laravel-permission/docs/basic-usage/teams-permissions.md

 NOTE: These configuration changes must be made **before** performing the migration when first installing the package.

-If you have already run the migration and want to upgrade your implementation, you can run the artisan console command `php artisan spatie-permission:setup-teams`, to create a new migration file named [xxxx_xx_xx_xx_add_teams_fields.php](https://github.com/spatie/laravel-permission/blob/main/database/migrations/add_teams_fields.php.stub) and then run `php artisan migrate` to upgrade your database tables.
+If you have already run the migration and want to upgrade your implementation, you can run the artisan console command `php artisan permission:setup-teams`, to create a new migration file named [xxxx_xx_xx_xx_add_teams_fields.php](https://github.com/spatie/laravel-permission/blob/main/database/migrations/add_teams_fields.php.stub) and then run `php artisan migrate` to upgrade your database tables.

 Teams permissions can be enabled in the permission config file: